Budgeting for Study Abroad

 It is the students' responsibility to meet with a financial aid advisor in WMU's Student Financial Aid and Scholarships office to determine if they have sufficient personal funds or will be awarded sufficient financial aid to support their participation in the study abroad program selected.
 While financial aid applies to the study abroad experience, additional funds might be needed to cover costs that exceed tuition and program fees.

 There are many scholarships available through WMU colleges and departments, as well as scholarships awarded through community organizations, service clubs and national competitions, such as the Boren, Freeman-Asia, and Gilman programs.
-In 2012-13, students studying abroad through WMU received more than $400,000 in scholarships.
-For WMU students who are willing to invest some time in developing their foreign language skills before they go abroad, the President’s Grant for Study Abroad can meet most of the financial need, offering awards of up to $10,000 for an academic year.
+In the past, students studying abroad through WMU received more than $400,000 in scholarships.
+For WMU students who plan to intensively study foreign language abroad for a semester or academic year, the President’s Grant for Study Abroad offers awards of up to $5,000 per semester.

 Important things to consider: